 Recommended Seats For End-Stage Setups

-On the Floor: Floor is a part of Floor Seating, which offer some of the closest views of the performers.
+On the Floor: Sections Field A1, Field A2, Field A3 and Field A4 are a part of Floor Seating, which offer some of the closest views of the performers.
 For many concerts, floor sections are added or removed.
 These performer-specific adjustments may alter the floor layout and the views from each floor section.

 Consider the Following When Buying Tickets